sqlfluff/sqlfluff/CONTRIBUTING.md

 The [release page](https://github.com/sqlfluff/sqlfluff/releases) shows maintainers all merges since last release.
 Once we have a long enough list, we should prepare a release.

-A release PR can be created via the ["Create release pull request" GitHub Action](https://github.com/sqlfluff/sqlfluff/.github/workflows/create-release-pull-request.yaml).
-As further PRs are merged, we may need to rerun the release script again.
-Check out the release branch created by the GitHub Action and run the script.
+A release PR can be created by maintainers via the ["Create release pull request" GitHub Action](https://github.com/sqlfluff/sqlfluff/.github/workflows/create-release-pull-request.yaml).

+As further PRs are merged, we may need to rerun the release script again (or alternatively just manually updating the branch).
+This can only be rerun locally (the GitHub Action will exit error if the branch already exists to prevent overwriting it).

+Check out the release branch created by the GitHub Action locally and run the script.
 It will preserve any `Highlights` you have added and update the other sections with new contributions.
 It can be run as follows (you will need a [GitHub Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with "repo" permission):

 ```shell
 source .venv/bin/activate